mdinu-hash/analytics_agent/solution_documentation/Technical Documentation.md

 ### database_schema

+#### column_values
+add here the values of columns that do not change frequently and are static. separate values by tab delimiter (" | ")

 #### query_to_get_column_values
 populate this for the attributes that are important for suggesting detailed analysis on those attributes, or for knowing the key values stored in these columns (ex specific client segments).
+You populate this field for attributes whose values are not static and needs to be refreshed at least monthly.

 It's used for the agent to understand which column to query based on specific values ("what about BDM?" - BDM being a client segment, the agent has to know it's part of the respective columns).